 Not sure what specs you need and how much money you really need to spend on a computer?
-Below we cover eight different picks for the best college laptop, no matter what topics you are studying.
+Below we cover different picks for the best college laptop this 2020, no matter what major you are studying.

 There are three key elements to keep in mind when buying a college laptop before you even look at hardware specs — weight, portability, and noise.

 You will be carrying your computer from home to car to classes, so you want something that isn’t heavy and unwieldy.
 If you intend to use your device during class, looking for options with a quiet fan is also a plus (especially for your fellow students).

 Durability and comfort are two features often overlooked in favor of high end specs.
 Don’t make that mistake!

 You want a comfortable keyboard design for typing lengthy papers, and spending a little more in exchange for a longer product life span is always a smart move.
 Or you can check out overall laptop choice!